 Blake had leased the entire top of Mesa but getting rock down from the top within horse drawn carts proved difficult.
 In 1909, the Wescott-Doane Company took over and increased capacity with a crusher at the base of North Table Mountain.
 The company installed a gravity-driven tramway down the mountainside to a branch line of the Colorado and Southern Railroad to transport the rock.

 About 1924, Gibbons and Lawrence Construction Company bought the operation and enlarge the pit to quarry about 2,000 tons per day for concrete aggregate.
-They dug out a Glory Hole seen from the top of mountain on loop trail today.
-Large, quarried pieces of basalt could drop from the top of the quarry fall into the Glory Hole, move through a vertical shaft and then a tunnel to the base of the cliffs.
+They dug out a Glory Hole seen today from the top of the mountain on the loop trail.
+Large, quarried pieces of basalt could drop from the top of the quarry and fall into the Glory Hole, move through a vertical shaft and then to a tunnel to the base of the cliffs.
 There the material was loaded into a gravity tram and moved down the mountain to the crusher.
 A .5-mile steep road (“quarry road”) was built from the base to the top of North Table Mountain.

 In 1949, the Ralph Rodgers Company expanded the Blake quarry to seven acres.
 They built a new crusher on the site of today’s Jeffco loop trailhead parking lot.
 The last, and a short-lived quarry operation, was in 1976 when Western Paving Construction Company processed rock left by the previous quarry operation.
 Local resident complaints of noise, dust, and truck traffic led to the termination of the operation.